bbasketballer75/theporadas_site/CONTRIBUTING.md

   summarizing DevTools (shim vs full) bundle size deltas.
 - **Lighthouse Budgets**: Composite action posts key metrics & fails on defined budget overages (`lighthouse-budgets.yml`).

+### Auto Merge Label Workflow

+An `auto-merge` label enables a workflow that:

+1. Validates a PR is non-draft, has at least one approval, no outstanding change requests, and is mergeable.
+2. Enables GitHub's native auto‑merge (rebase) or merges immediately if all required status checks are already green.

+Usage:

+1. Obtain required review approvals.
+2. Apply the `auto-merge` label (remove it to cancel automatic merging).
+3. The workflow re-evaluates on new commits (`synchronize`) or label application.
+If protections (status checks) are still pending, it enables native auto‑merge; GitHub completes the merge once all pass.

+Notes:

+- If a reviewer requests changes, auto-merge pauses until the request is dismissed or a new approving review arrives.
+- Rebase strategy keeps a linear history (single squashed commit scenarios stay intact).
+Adjust via `merge-method` in `.github/workflows/auto_merge.yml` if policy changes.
+- Direct merge fallback runs only when all checks already succeeded; otherwise it relies on GitHub after enabling auto‑merge.

 When adding new performance-impacting areas (e.g. large new asset pipelines), extend the change detection heuristics in `pr-validate.yml` to ensure the performance section remains mandatory.